 Address: 20 Pham Hung

 My Dinh is the newer, more modern, and thus better organised of the main stations.
 You can hop on buses to the north and northwest regions of the country as well if you are intending to cross into China.
-There are also buses connecting Hanoi and Sapa to Halong Bay.
+There are also buses from Hanoi to Sapa and Ha Long Bay.

 Giap Bat Bus Station